theme-next/theme-next-pdf/README.md

 This is a plugin that allows to preview PDF files in the blog pages.

-It's based on PDFObject and PDF.js.
-If the browser supports embedded PDFs natively, PDFObject will create a `<embed>` tag and include the PDF file on your website.
-Otherwise it will create a `<iframe>` tag and uses PDF.js to render the pdf file.
+If the browser supports embedded PDFs natively, NexT will create a `<embed>` tag and include the PDF file on your website.
+Otherwise it will create a `<iframe>` tag and uses PDF.js by @mozilla to render the pdf file.

 Follow the guide below to install dependencies.